-The Trustee will comply with the requirements of National Instrument 54-101 - Communication with Beneficial Owners of Securities to the extent possible with respect to the distribution of copies of this document and the relevant voting instruction form to the clearing agencies and other intermediaries for onward distribution to nonregistered Exchangeable Shareholders.
+The Trustee will comply with the requirements of National Instrument 54-101 - Communication with Beneficial Owners of Securities to the extent possible with respect to the distribution of copies of this document and the relevant voting instruction form to the clearing agencies and other intermediaries for onward distribution to non-registered Exchangeable Shareholders.
 Intermediaries are then required to forward the materials to the appropriate non-registered Exchangeable Shareholders.
-Non-registered Exchangeable Shareholders will be given a voting instruction form which, when properly completed and signed by the non-registered Exchangeable Shareholder and returned in accordance with the instructions below and on the relevant voting instruction form, will constitute instructions which the intermediary must follow with respect to the instructions provided to the Trustee in connection with the exercise of the relevant Voting Rights.
-The purpose of the procedure described above is to permit non-registered Exchangeable Shareholders to direct the Voting Rights to which they are entitled through the Exchangeable Shares that they beneficially own.
+Non-registered Exchangeable Shareholders will be given a voting instruction form which, when properly completed and signed by the non-registered Exchangeable Shareholder and returned in accordance with the instructions below and on the relevant voting instruction form, will constitute instructions which the intermediary must follow with respect to the instructions provided to the Trustee in connection with the exercise of the relevant voting rights.
+The purpose of the procedure described above is to permit non-registered Exchangeable Shareholders to direct the voting rights to which they are entitled through the Exchangeable Shares that they beneficially own.

-A non-registered Exchangeable Shareholder's intermediary, as his, her or its nominee, will be the person legally entitled to provide instructions to the Trustee with respect to the exercise of the relevant Voting Rights.
-Without specific instructions from non-registered Exchangeable Shareholders, intermediaries cannot provide instructions to the Trustee with respect to the exercise of the relevant Voting Rights.
+A non-registered Exchangeable Shareholder's intermediary, as his, her or its nominee, will be the person legally entitled to provide instructions directly or indirectly to the Trustee with respect to the exercise of the relevant voting rights.
+Without specific instructions from non-registered Exchangeable Shareholders, intermediaries cannot provide instructions directly or indirectly to the Trustee with respect to the exercise of the relevant voting rights.